 K6 Media Helps Put Smiles on Children’s Faces with Help from Drytac ReTac

-BRAMPTON, Ontario — December 19, 2018 — K6 Media has wrapped up a project for the Salvation Army's Toy Mountain campaign in Ottawa, Canada, with banners, murals and labels printed onto Drytac ReTac Smooth 150.
+K6 Media has wrapped up a project for the Salvation Army’s Toy Mountain campaign in Ottawa, Ontario, with banners, murals, and labels printed onto Drytac (Booth 6224) ReTac Smooth 150.

-The Toy Mountain project distributes toys to families throughout the Christmas period, putting smiles on the faces of tens of thousands of children.
-Property company Morguard donated the use of a business suite in the Canadian capital for the duration of the toy drive, which received a colorful makeover by K6 Media.
+The Toy Mountain project distributes toys to families during the Christmas period, putting smiles on the faces of tens of thousands of children.
+Property company Morguard donated the use of a business suite in the Canadian capital for the toy drive, which received a colorful makeover by K6 Media.

-A full-service wide-format printing provider with 15 years' experience and a knowledgeable team including in-house designers, a print production department and a team of installers, K6 Media was ideally suited to deliver the project.
-This involved installing several 20ft (6m.) adhesive banners across painted bulkheads, applying print-and-cut graphics on stainless steel elevators, creating three wall murals measuring approximately 20x9ft.
-(6m. x 2.7m.) and producing a variety of print-and-cut labels for the donations room to help sort the toys efficiently.
+The project involved installing several 20' adhesive banners across painted bulkheads, applying print-and-cut graphics on stainless steel elevators, creating three wall murals measuring approximately 20x9', and producing a variety of print-and-cut labels for the donations room to help sort the toys efficiently.

-"For this project, we chose to use Drytac ReTac Smooth 150, a matte 6mm. film," explains Juan Runnells, production manager at K6 Media.
-"As this project is a temporary installation in suites donated to the Salvation Army, the removability of the film was very important - a feature delivered by ReTac.
+“For this project, we chose to use Drytac ReTac Smooth 150, a matte 6 mil film,” explains Juan Runnells, production manager at K6 Media.
+“As this project is a temporary installation in suites donated to the Salvation Army, the removability of the film was very important.

-Drytac ReTac Smooth 150 6mm.
-(150μ) white polymeric printable PVC is designed to be easy to install, to reposition and to remove thanks to its innovative self-adhesive technology.
-As well as excellent compatibility with latex ink technology, it can be used with eco-solvent, solvent and UV printers.
-For these reasons, Juan Runnells says that it 'is always on hand in our production area'.
+Drytac ReTac Smooth 150 6 mil white polymeric printable PVC is designed to be easy to install, reposition, and remove thanks to its innovative self-adhesive technology.
+As well as excellent compatibility with latex ink technology, it can be used with eco-solvent, solvent, and UV printers.
+For these reasons, Runnells says that it “is always on hand in our production area.”